Serial Number: NZ

 Date of Birth: 21st of June 1921

-Personal Details: Vivian was the son of Charles Henry Maisey and Irene Maisey.
+Vivian was the son of Charles Henry Maisey and Irene Maisey.
 Charles had been the constable in Cambridge for many years before being transferred during the war to Epsom.
 Vivian was married in 1951 to Annette Henry, and they had two sons, Christopher Harry Maisey and John Reginald Maisey.

 Service Details: Vivian was in the Territorial Army before the war in the Waikato, and was mobilised at the beginning of the war into the regular New Zealand Army.
 He trained initially at Papakura Camp in south Auckland and was among those training for the 4th Reinforcements and was all ready to go overseas when it was discovered by the authorities that he was in fact too young to do so.
 With the prospect of not getting overseas with the army at that time, he looked at his options and decided to apply for the RNZAF, who allowed overseas service at a younger age.

-By the time he was transferred across to the RNZAF in 1942 he was a Lieutenant in the Army, and so dropped in rank for his flyuing training.
-It appears Vivian left New Zealand for Britain with the RNZAF in May or June 1944.
+By the time he was transferred across to the RNZAF in 1943 he was a Lieutenant in the Army, and so dropped in rank for his flying training.
+His initial posting for pre-entry training as aircrew was on the 19th of June 1943 to No. 305 Squadron RNZAF, an Aerodrome Defence Unit based at RNZAF Station Masterton.

 Later while in Britain, because the RAF had too many pilots and the Fleet Air Arm was expanding its numbers, Vivian was transferred into the Fleet Air Arm.
 He remained in the Fleet Air Arm following the end of the war